exercism/problem-specifications/exercises/secret-handshake/description.md

 Here's a couple of examples:

-Given the input 9, the function would return the array ["wink", "jump"]
+Given the input 3, the function would return the array ["wink", "double blink"] because 3 is 11 in binary.

-Given the input "11001", the function would return the array ["jump", "wink"]
+Given the input 19, the function would return the array ["double blink", "wink"] because 19 is 10011 in binary.

-The program should consider strings specifying an invalid binary as the value 0.
+Notice that the addition of 16 (10000 in binary) has caused the array to be reversed.